Home » Kitchen » Canning, Preserving, Jam + Jellies » Spiced Winter Cranberry Conserve Recipe

 Crushed Cardamom

-Preserves are like jams, but even chunkier.
-Where you might crush your fruit in a jam, you would have larger pieces in a preserve and it might be even looser than a jam.
+Preserves are like jams but even chunkier.
+Where you might crush your fruit in a jam, you would have larger pieces in a preserve, which might be even looser than a jam.

 Marmalades are typically jams made with the rinds of citrus fruit